 The 2-Inch Binder Standard All students must have a 3-ring 2-inch binder and bring it to school every day.
-The front of the binder must remain blank or display the student's GPA schedule.
+The front of the binder must display the GPA logo.
 Photographs and cutouts from magazines or newspapers will not be in or on any binder.
 Only GPA school phrases and the student's name are allowed on the cover of the binder.